tiempor3al/ExcelReader/README.md

         //'row' => 8 - the row of the cell
         //'col' => A - the column of the cell
         //'value' => xyz - the value of the cell
+        //Note: Currently the library does not support formula evaluation
+        //Convert the cells with formulas to values prior to parsing

         //For values like strings and numbers, we can get the value in $cell['value'] if ($cell['col'] == 'A') {